FlashGenius Logo FlashGenius

 Actionable takeaway:

-Bookmark the NVIDIA Certification Center for your region and always check the current exam page before you buy or schedule, as details can change.
+Bookmark the NVIDIA Certification Center for your region and always check the current exam page before you buy or schedule, as details—including exam format—can change.

-Here’s a structured overview of every personal NVIDIA certification you can pursue today, plus the two announced professional-level GenAI exams expected to launch.
+Here's a structured overview of every personal NVIDIA certification you can pursue today, plus the professional GenAI exams in various stages of availability.

 NVIDIA-Certified Associate (NCA)